HumeAI/covcheck/README.md

 Command-line tool for code coverage validation.

-`covcheck` is intented to be used in conjunction with [coverage.py](https://coverage.readthedocs.io/), which already has support for `pytest`, `unittest`, and `nosetest`.
+`covcheck` is intended to be used in conjunction with [coverage.py](https://coverage.readthedocs.io/), which already has support for `pytest`, `unittest`, and `nosetest`.
 All you have to do is point `covcheck` to the `coverage.xml` file produced when running your tests.

 ## Installation